I'm Goin' to Fight My Way Right Back to Carolina

 "I'm Goin' To Fight My Way Right Back to Carolina" is a World War I era song written and composed by Billy Baskette and Jessie Spiess.
-The song was published in 1918 by McCarthy & Fisher, Inc. of New York, New York.
+The song was published in 1918 by McCarthy & Fisher, Inc. of New York City.
 The sheet music cover was designed by Andre C. De Takacs.
 It features an armed soldier tearing through the cover.
 The song was written for both voice and piano.

 The lyrics are told from the point of view of a soldier who is willing to fight to his best ability.
 His inspiration is his girlfriend Caroline (also referred to as Carolina).
 The chorus is as follows: